arcsDC/unified-tool-vault/README.md

 # Unified Tool Vault

-This repository is maintained automatically by the project generator.
+This repository is maintained automatically by the project updater.

-It stores a compact source bundle for every successfully generated project, grouped by platform/category and programming language.
+It stores a compact source bundle for every successfully new project, grouped by platform/category and programming language.
 Each JSON bundle contains the complete file map required to reconstruct that project.